sikorka/tiny-log/README.md

             .shoutFont(Font.STRAIGHT)
             .setSpaceOut(SpaceOut.ONE_LINE);

-And one of these methods:
+Next run one of these methods:

     TinyLog.dressUp(bold);
     bold.applyLook();
     new TinyLog(bold);

-Now you own the colors!
+Now you own your log's look!

 Where to use